trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 ## Two way Git syncing

 This is a feature we've supported for a while but it's worth mentioning as it's at the core of what we're trying to achieve.
 You can sync a repository from GitHub or Bitbucket to a site on CloudCannon.
-Developers work locally using their own tools, editors update on CloudCannon, and everything stays in sync through a central Git repository.&nbsp;
+Developers work locally using their own tools, editors update on CloudCannon, and everything stays in sync through a central Git repository.
 ![two way Git syncing](/images/blog/git-workflows/2-way-syncing.svg)

 ## Staging sites

 You might want to preview new content or changes on a live testing website before pushing it to your production site.
-In CloudCannon, staging sites are achieved using Git branches.&nbsp;
+In CloudCannon, staging sites are achieved using Git branches.

-The set up we typically see is you set up a CloudCannon site which syncs with the master branch on your repository.
+We recommend you set up a CloudCannon site which syncs with the master branch on your repository.
 Editors can update this site without worrying about messing up the live site.
 They can see their changes on a live site with a testing domain.
 For the live site you create another CloudCannon site which syncs with a production branch in your repository.
-Editors wouldn't have access to this site and no changes should be made directly to it.
 When changes from the staging site need be pushed to production you simply merge master into production.

 ![two way Git syncing](/images/blog/git-workflows/staging-sites.svg)